makissello/bike-sharing-demand/project/report-template.md

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
 At first it even got worse and jumped back to a score of ~0.8.
 After iterating a couple of times I finally got it to perform better than without doing hyperparameter optimization and my best attempt was 0.674.
+Then I've tried to adjust the hyperparameters for specific models (changed learning_rate and n_estimations for the best performing models) and the score spiked up to 1.45.

 ### If you were given more time with this dataset, where do you think you would spend more time?
-I would try to tune different hyperparameters and even dig into the hyperparameters of the specific models and tune them aswell.
-For example, I would try to change the learning rates of the different models or the depth of the layers of the Neural Net model.
+I would try to spend more time figuring out which model mostly performs the best and try to train Autogluon with just the best performing models and tune the hyperparameters further.
+Also, I would try to engineer new features such as categorizing the humidity in different levels etc.

 ### Create a table with the models you ran, the hyperparameters modified, and the kaggle score.
 |model|time_limit|presets|added hyperparams|score|